 Caring for Your Guinea Pig

-This guinea pig care guide from Oxbow Animal Health will teach you everything you need to know about keeping your pet guinea pig healthy and happy.
+Caring for Your Guinea Pig is a guide from Oxbow Animal Health, it will teach you everything you need to know about keeping your pet guinea pig healthy and happy.

 Your guinea pig is a herbivore, which means he eats only plant material.

 Grass hay should be the high-fibre cornerstone of every guinea pig’s diet.
 The fibre in hay helps meet the important digestive health needs of herbivores such as guinea pigs.
 A daily recommended amount of a uniform, fortified food provides essential vitamins and minerals not found in hay.
 Fresh greens are also an important component of a guinea pig’s diet, and healthy treats can be beneficial when given in moderation.

 Your guinea pig should have unlimited access to a variety of quality grass hays.
 Among many benefits, hay helps prevent obesity, boredom, and dental and gastrointestinal disease.
 Since replacing the hay in your guinea pig’s habitat can encourage picky eating, we recommend changing it only when soiled.
 Young (less than six months old), pregnant, nursing, or ill animals can benefit from eating alfalfa hay in addition to grass hay because of the higher nutritional elements.
 Otherwise, alfalfa should only be given occasionally as a treat.

 Keep in mind: Grass hay should make up the majority of your pet’s daily diet.
 Offer a variety of hay to your guinea pig to promote optimum health.
 Since hay is a natural product, each bag will look and feel different.
 Use our Taste & Texture Guide located on every hay package to determine your pet’s taste and texture preferences.